All About WITSEC, aka the Witness Protection Program

 Advertisement

 Victims of crimes committed by protected witnesses can be compensated for certain crimes as part of the Victims Compensation Fund, as provided by U.S. Code Title 18, Section 3525.
-The fund is administered by the OEO and covers expenses for medical and/or funeral costs and lost wages.
+The fund is administered by the OEO and covers medical care and/or funeral costs, as well as basic living expenses due to lost wages.

 Photo courtesy Texas's La Tuna Prison

-The Witness Security Program we know today is an evolution of individual cases that began in the early 1960s and were investigated by the Organized Crime and Racketeering Section (OCRS) of the U.S. Department of Justice.
-This group was led by U.S. Attorney General Robert F. Kennedy and included Gerald Shur, the man who would go on to create the Witness Security Program.
+The Witness Security Program we know today is an evolution of individual cases that began in the early 1960s and were investigated by the Organized Crime and Racketeering Section (OCRS) of the U.S. Department of Justice's office.
+This group was led by U.S. Attorney General Robert F. Kennedy and included Gerald Shur, the man who would go on to create WITSEC.

 Shur, who was a U.S. Attorney at the time, was involved in several cases in which the federal government protected witnesses who testified against organized crime.
 Among these witnesses were Joseph Valachi, Joseph Barboza and Larry Gallo.